dinuxbg/gnupru/README.md

 The release is ready for cautious usage.
 A simulator is used to execute the GCC C regression test suite.
 Results for this release are:

-	# of expected passes		88417
+	# of expected passes            90495
-	# of unexpected failures	67
+	# of unexpected failures        83
 	# of unexpected successes       10
-	# of expected failures		154
+	# of expected failures          200
+	# of unsupported tests          2853

+Results from the GCC ABI test suite:

+	# of expected passes            686
+	# of unexpected failures        7
-	# of unresolved testcases	3
+	# of unresolved testcases       38
-	# of unsupported tests		2817
+	# of unsupported tests          18

 There are several examples to get started:
  * Assorted small examples: https://github.com/dinuxbg/pru-gcc-examples